zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical infrastructure networks: Introduction

 Conventional ICS anomaly detection relies on state-space models that estimate expected sensor behavior and compute residuals to flag deviations from steady-state conditions \cite{li2020detection}.
 Statistical hypothesis tests on these residuals distinguish normal from abnormal operation, triggering alarms when observed measurements significantly diverge from model predictions \cite{li2020deep}.
 With existing approaches, regulators can verify such detection outcomes only through full data audits of ICS operations—requiring utilities to relinquish proprietary IoT datasets and raising severe privacy and data-governance concerns.
 Moreover, utilities must demonstrate both temporal consistency wherein successive state estimates are derived from prior ones; and statistical consistency in which alarms follow valid hypothesis test procedures.
 These audits are costly, slow, and incompatible with real-time oversight.

 To overcome these limitations, zkSTAR delivers provable temporal and statistical consistency guarantees for state space driven statistical detection of data driven ICS attacks.
 At its core, zkSTAR is specifically designed to validate consistency claims for ICS systems with highly non-linear state space dynamics in complete zero knowledge. zkSTAR is based on the zkSNARK (zero-knowledge succinct, non-interactive argument of knowledge) paradigm providing publicly verifiable attack detection outcomes for a state space modeling paradigm in a trustworthy fashion. zkSTAR operates in an on-demand compliance mode, where regulators issue proof-generation requests to utilities whenever verification of local detections is required.
-We present a detailed overview of our contributions as follows: \begin{itemize} \item We develop a zkSNARK based prediction framework that leverages an extended Kalman filter based model to detect data driven attacks on ICSs of utility stakeholders in complete zero-knowledge of local sensor or state space dynamics.
+We present a detailed overview of our contributions as follows: \begin{itemize}[noitemsep, topsep=0pt, parsep=0pt, partopsep=0pt] \item We develop a zkSNARK based prediction framework that leverages an extended Kalman filter based model to provide provable detection guarantees for data driven attacks on utility ICS in complete zero-knowledge of local state space dynamics.

 \item We establish formal security guarantees for zkSNARK driven regulatory compliance with temporal and statistical consistency proofs of detection outcomes that also ensure resistance to attack-suppression under knowledge soundness property.